-- A minor must include at least two unit courses which are not counted in the student's major. - A student may receive at most two minors. - Students with two majors may receive only one minor; students with three majors may not receive a minor. - Students may not receive a minor in their major discipline unless their major discipline is Actuarial Science and the minor is Mathematics (three courses must be taken outside of the major); their major is Art and the minor is Art History; their major is Art History and the minor is Art; their major is Biology and the minor is Environmental Science; their major is Business and the minor is Corporate Communication; their major is Corporate Communication and the minor is Business; their major is Film and Video Arts and the minor is Film Studies; their major is Religion and the minor is Biblical Languages; or their major is Sociology and the minor is Human Services.

-- In order to receive a minor, the average GPA for all courses that count toward the minor must be at least 2.00. - Courses taken P/F may not be counted toward a minor.
+- A minor must include at least two unit courses which are not counted in the student's major. - A student may receive at most two minors. - Students with two majors may receive only one minor; students with three majors may not receive a minor. - Students may not receive a minor in their major discipline unless their major discipline is Actuarial Science and the minor is Mathematics (three courses must be taken outside of the major); their major is Studio Art and the minor is in a different Studio Art or Art History; their major is Art History and the minor is in one of the Studio Arts; their major is Biochemistry and their minor is Biology or Chemistry; their major is Biology and the minor is Environmental Science; their major is Business and the minor is Corporate Communication; their major is Corporate Communication and the minor is Business; their major is Film and Video Arts and the minor is Film Studies; their major is Religion and the minor is Biblical Languages; or their major is Sociology and the minor is Human Services. - In order to receive a minor, the average GPA for all courses that count toward the minor must be at least 2.00. - Courses taken P/F may not be counted toward a minor.
 Students must declare their intention to minor by completing a form available in the Office of the Registrar.